AteCastillo/simple_shell/README.md

   <img src="https://i.imgur.com/RFMr490.jpeg">
 </p>

+# Our (She)ll

-# She - Shells are usually perceived as feminine; a symbol of birth, good fortune, and resurrection.
+ Shells are usually perceived as feminine; a symbol of birth, good fortune, and resurrection.

 # She